 Field of Terror at DesRochers Corn Maze

 Enter at your own risk.
-The Field of Terror at DeSrochers Corn Maze is a terrifyingly fun event.
+The Field of Terror at DesRochers Corn Maze is a terrifyingly fun event.
 Make your way through the maze at night, but watch out for the ghosts and ghouls who may try to surprise you along the way.
 This experience is not for the faint of heart... be prepared to get spooked!